 - Are there places where users repeat the same action over and over?

-The User Flows tool starts from an initial page view, custom event, or exception that you specify.
+The User Flows tool starts from an initial custom event, exception, dependency, page view or request that you specify.
 From this initial event, User Flows shows the events that happened before and after user sessions.
 Lines of varying thickness show how many times users followed each path.
 Special Session Started nodes show where the subsequent nodes began a session.
 Session Ended nodes show how many users sent no page views or custom events after the preceding node, highlighting where users probably left your site.

 Choose an initial event

-To begin answering questions with the User Flows tool, choose an initial page view, custom event, or exception to serve as the starting point for the visualization:
+To begin answering questions with the User Flows tool, choose an initial custom event, exception, dependency, page view or request to serve as the starting point for the visualization:

 - Select the link in the What do users do after? title or select Edit.

-- Select a page view, custom event, or exception from the Initial event dropdown list.
+- Select a custom event, exception, dependency, page view or request from the Initial event dropdown list.

 - Select Create graph.